 4150.
 Population, Social, and Economic Development.
-Pr., SOCI 2000, junior or senior standing.
+Pr., SOCI 2000.

 Principles of growth and development in their historic context with regard to developed and developing countries.
 The interrelationship of economic, social, and demographic variables in the process of development.
 Population theory and policy concerns.